Skip to content

 Periodic tasks run via cron are managed by a system’s crontab.
 Normally, to change cron job settings on a server, you would log into the server, use crontab -e under the account where the cron jobs reside, and type in an entry with the interval and job.

-Ansible apparently makes it easier, if you want to run a cronjob everyday at 4.
+Ansible makes this easier if you want to run a cron job every day at 4.

 ansible multi -s -m cron -a "name='daily-cron-all-servers' \